TomRosenbloom/civi-ext-jobads/docs/How to build an extension.md

 We want to be able to CRUD our entity objects.
 We can do it via the API UI, but that's very techie.
 We *could* do it with a SearchKit display, but that would only get us so far.
 For a self-contained/release-able extension we'll need something more usable for non-technical users - an admin interface in the backend, and perhaps something public-facing.

 For this we need to create some forms in Form Builder.
-As with managed entities, to add FB forms to an extension, there's a similar workflow of creating via the UI then exporting to code.
+As with managed entities, adding FB forms to an extension has a similar workflow of creating via the UI then exporting to code.

 Following the standard master/detail CRUD pattern, i.e. a listing of our entity objects, with a means to create a new one, and read, update or delete existing ones.